-In my proposed methodology, after the program has modeled what it finds to be the topics of a corpus, the next step is for a human researcher to step in and assess the models.
-Once generated, I will qualitatively evaluate the models, keeping only those that correspond to the metrics I am concerned with (as described below).
-Once they are identified, I can fine-tune these (unsupervised) preliminary models by conducting further (supervised) iterations of the process.
-This involves using the models to search for and identify new text locations which correspond to them, and then qualitatively assessing the results (grading them) to further train the algorithms and further specify the models.
-This can be iterated several times until we have a robust model for each of the metrics.
+In my proposed methodology, the program looks for topic clusters with a high frequency of modal identifiers for talk about the future: in English, these include strings like “will”, “going to”, “should”, “could”, “would”, “might”, “probably”, etc. The next step is for a human researcher to step in and further train the models, effectively treating them as classifier models corresponding to the metrics we are concerned with.
+I will thus qualitatively evaluate the topic models, keeping only those that correspond to the metrics I am concerned with (as described below).
+Once they are identified, I can fine-tune these preliminary models by conducting further (supervised) iterations of the process, progressively training these loosely futurological topics into semantic classifier models.
+It is really a matter of introducing human semantic bias into the models, so that the neural network progressively learns what we “mean” by a given metric of qualitative evaluation.
+This involves using the models to search for and identify new text locations which they “think” correspond to them, then having the program iterate these before a human user as propositions, and finally having the human user qualitatively assess the propositions (annotating and grading them) with regard to the given metrics, progressively updating and further specifying the models.
+This can be iterated several times until we have a robust classifier model for each of the metrics.

 My primary target with this research is to test the theoretical assumption according to which the West has increasingly become unable to “imagine” a future.
 Are we really warranted in making this claim?
 In order to be able to evaluate this question through empirical evidence, we must break it down into more manageable parts.
 We can start with a related question: can we really see a decline of future-talk in contemporary society, or are people actually increasingly expressing concern about what the future holds?
 This leads us to ask: what are the matters of concern?
 The models ultimately need to be trained to discern between language that is about the future in general versus language expressing concern over someone’s upcoming mortgage payment or what someone expects to have for dinner.
 We can characterize this as a measure of the subjectivity of future-talk.
 We can then ask: is the future-talk expressing concern with short-term issues or with the distant future?
 In other words, are the time-scales being discussed increasing, decreasing, or remaining stable?
 Furthermore, does the language used express belief that the future is “open” and filled with possibilities, or rather that the future is predetermined, inevitable, and causally “closed”?
 The variability between these two poles can loosely be interpreted as a measure of trajectorist thought.